town-hall-pinball/town-hall-pinball.github.io/_posts/2015-01-06-basic_gameplay.markdown

 first gameplay problem, as no fear launches the ball into a subway.
 This was corrected and we moved onto the kickback.

-This didn't turn out to be a problem at all, as the table is designed such that if the solenoid is fired when the switch is triggered, the ball will properly be plunged back onto the playfield.
+This didn't turn out to be a problem at all since the table is designed such that if the solenoid is fired when the switch is triggered, the ball will properly be plunged back onto the playfield.

 The kickback was trivial.
 The magnets were not.
-We played around with various solenid "pulse" timings, but none of them worked.
-It was random on weather the ball would fly all the way around or be grabbed by the magnet and flung back down the ramp.
+We played around with various solenoid "pulse" timings, but none of them worked.
+It was random weather the ball would fly all the way around or be grabbed by the magnet and flung back down the ramp.

 We did find a good timing for ball rejection.
 A solenoid pulse of 70ms on any of the magnets throws the ball back down the ramp.
-This will be incorporated into the rules.
+This will be incorporated into the rules in the future.

 While watching Pinball Done Quick, part of Awesome Games Done Quick 2015, I was able to do some magnet testing.

 ![Logic setup]({{ site.url }}/assets/article_images/2015-01-06-basic_gameplay/logicFar.jpg)

-Probes were attached to the optos and the U5 decoder which activates the magnets.
+Probes were attached to the optos and to the U5 decoder chip which activates the magnets.

 ![Logic closeup]({{ site.url }}/assets/article_images/2015-01-06-basic_gameplay/logicClose.jpg)

-As shown below, so long as the switch is on, the magnet is on, so the ball passing the switch activates the magnet (as along as the ball is in front of the switch).
-The first picture is a normal up-the-ramp shot, while the send picture is the ball falling back down the ramp.
+As shown below, so long as the switch is on, the magnet is on.
+The ball passing the switch activates the magnet (as along as the ball is in front of the switch).
+The first picture is a normal up-the-ramp shot, while the second picture is the ball falling back down the ramp.

 ![normal magnet activity up the ramp]({{ site.url }}/assets/article_images/2015-01-06-basic_gameplay/magnetall.png)